Regulatory Model Numbers

 Note: The 2.5G ports are PoE+ (30 W max).

-Each switch provides an accessory kit containing the parts required to install the switch.
-This section lists the installation parts contained in the switch accessory kit.
+Each switch provides an accessory kit that contains parts that are required to install the switch.
+This appendix lists the installation parts contained in the switch accessory kit.

-The Parts List section discusses the following topics:
+The Parts List section reviews the following topics:

 Rack Mount Parts

-This section reviews the rack mounting parts and cables required for the device's installation.
+Describes the rack mounting parts and cables requied for installation of the device.

 Two-Post or Four-Post Rack Mount Parts